JuntengLi/Kaggle-House-Prices-1/README.md

 ## Introduction

 In this Kaggle challenge, I use different Regression and other Machine Learning techniques to predict the final price for each home using the features provided in the dataset.
 Before running ML algorithms, I preprocessed the data to remove outliers, to deal with missing values, and to encode categorical variables.
-Following describe the steps.

 ## Data Preprocessing and Exploration